AdobeDocs/certification.en/help/certifications/faq.md

 Sign in to [Adobe Credential Management System](https://www.certmetrics.com/adobe/){target="_blank"}.
 There you can see when you achieved your credential and when it will expire.
 You should also check your profile and confirm that your contact, secondary email and job information are correct.

 You will get an email notification one month before your certification expires.
 But if you have changed jobs and haven't updated your email then you might not get notified.
-Add a secondary email (such as Gmail, Hotmail, Yahoo, etc.) in your CertMetrics account, so that you get a certification expiration reminder email, even if you change companies.
+Add a secondary email (such as Gmail, Hotmail, Yahoo, and so on) in your CertMetrics account, so that you get a certification expiration reminder email, even if you change companies.

 +++